theobald-software/theobald-software.github.io/_includes/_content/en/tablecdc/extract-table-cdc.md

 7. Run the extraction to create a log table in SAP that records any changes made to a selected table, see [Run the Extraction for the First Time](#run-the-extraction-for-the-first-time). <br>

 Before deleting an extraction, click **[Delete CDC resources]** in the Table CDC component.
 This also deletes the log table and all associated triggers from your SAP system.

+{: .box-warning }
+**Warning!** **Table change not possible** <br>
+The source table structures can be changed only after clearing the CDC-related resources connected to that table in SAP, see [SAP Note 2284776](https://userapps.support.sap.com/sap/support/sfm/notes/print/0002284776?language=E&token=320D8156C64BBC51EF82342B87789B8D)

 <!---